New Stepparent? Build Relationship First, Discipline Second

 Papernow says stepfamily structure puts parents and stepparents on opposite sides of a divide: when the family is together, children and their biological parent are the “insiders,” and the stepparent is the “outsider.”
 To keep the stepparent from feeling discouraged or left out, the fix is not forced blending, but empathy toward the stepparent, one-to-one time, and “compartmentalizing” (giving each relationship its own space, as opposed to being all together all the time).
 This counters some advice given, but I’ve found it worked.

 Problem 2.
-Parents Showing Kids a “Unified Front” and Public Affection
+Parents Who Insist on Showing Kids a “Unified Front” and Public Affection

 Problem 3.
-Protect Alone Time with the Bio Parent
+Protect Alone Time with the Biological Parent

 Papernow says parent-child alone time is “pivotal” for children’s wellbeing and stepfamily success.
 It preserves the child’s secure bond with the biological parent and reduces the sense of being replaced by the stepparent.